Crane Union High School: Student body and staff

 In 1950 it had 63 students, with some of them Basque Oregoners from Denio, Oregon.
 In 1976 it had 99 students.
 In February 1998 it had 77 students, and in November of the same year it was up to 88, with 65 of them boarding.
 In 2002 the school had 97 students.
 In 2020 its student count was 96, with boarders making up 60 of them.
 In 2002, the common class sizes were about 10-15 students.

-Eric Cain of Oregon Public Broadcasting stated that the student body is "some of the most rural kids in the state – maybe the country".
-As some of the students came from rural areas, in 2002 some had special driving permits that one could obtain beginning at age 14.
+In 2013 Eric Cain of Oregon Public Broadcasting stated that the student body is "some of the most rural kids in the state – maybe the country".
+In 2025 Ryan Clarke of The Oregonian wrote that "Most Crane students come from agricultural backgrounds".
+In 2002 some had special driving permits that one could obtain beginning at age 14.
 Many of the students are alumni of one room schoolhouses and had regularly helped their families with ranch work prior to leaving for high school.
 Nichols described the school culture as "very neighborhood-ish" despite the students coming from a vast rural area.

 As of 1983 it was common for unmarried teachers to teach for one or two years at Crane Union before moving elsewhere in response to the area being isolated.

 A teacher quoted in a 1989 article in The Bulletin stated that student discipline was in a very good condition at the school.
 A student quoted in a 2002 Associated Press article stated that illegal recreational drugs were very uncommon, with alcohol consumption being the most severe occurrence.
 In 1998 the vice principal stated that chewing tobacco was a more common issue compared to other recreational drugs.
 In 1976, snuff was common among the student body, while marijuana was considered highly taboo and lacked a presence.
 Thorne stated in 1976 that some students had issues with alcohol consumption but that this ceased when the school stopped allowing students to go to the movie theater in Burns.